-Christmas Ornaments, a new style of which is created
+Orleans Christmas Ornaments, a new style of which is

-each and every year.
-For Christmas 2015, Marc's New
+created each and every year.
+Marc's New Orleans

-architectural and reverent style of the classic New
+and reverent style of the classic New Orleans above

-Orleans above ground cemeteries, and is a tribute to
+ground cemeteries, and is a tribute to those celebrating

-those celebrating the holiday season, and to those who
+the holiday season, and to those who have gone before.

 Marc's St. Louis Cathedral Pieces For New Orleans Area